tahoe-lafs/tahoe-lafs/docs/anonymity-configuration.rst

    clients who themselves use that anonymizing network to protect their anonymity.

+3. Storage server operator does not care to protect their own anonymity nor to help the clients protect theirs.
+Stop reading this document and run your Tahoe-LAFS storage server using publicly routed TCP/IP.

    See this Tor Project page for more information about Tor Hidden Services: https://www.torproject.org/docs/hidden-services.html.en

    See this I2P Project page for more information about I2P: https://geti2p.net/en/about/intro

-3. The operator wishes to protect their anonymity by making their Tahoe server accessible only over I2P, via Tor Hidden Services, or both.

 Unresolved tickets